-As a result, until April 2021, we have mapped 24 cases with likely harmful implications on gender equality and all its intersectionalities in Chile, Brazil, Argentina, Colombia, Mexico, and Uruguay, which we were able to classify into 5 categories: judicial system, education, policing, social benefits, and public health.
+As a result, as of April 2021, we have mapped 24 cases with likely harmful implications on gender equality and all its intersectionalities in Chile, Brazil, Argentina, Colombia, Mexico and Uruguay, which we were able to classify into five categories: judicial system, education, policing, social benefits and public health.
 Several of them are in an early stage of deployment or developed as pilots.

-It is important to highlight that this mapping was not intended to present an overall and comprehensive record of all the existing cases of A.I. deployed by the public sector in Latam that might have such harmful implications.
+It is important to highlight that this mapping was not intended to present an overall and comprehensive record of all the existing cases of AI deployed by the public sector in Latin America that might have such harmful implications.
 That is a particularly difficult task, mostly if we consider the lack of transparency about these projects that exists in many of our countries and very common press announcements full of shiny promises that are then difficult to follow through other channels.
-Reason why we left an open form at notmy.ai5 to continue collecting information on new projects and possible harms.
-Nevertheless, above anything, our mapping had a less ambitious goal which was to point general trends about the areas of application and collect evidence that shows that A.I. in the public sector is already a reality in the region which demands critical opinion and awareness raising.
+The reason we left an open form at notmy.ai was to continue collecting information on new projects and possible harms.
+Nevertheless, above anything, our mapping had a less ambitious goal which was to point to general trends about the areas of application and collect evidence that shows that AI in the public sector is already a reality in the region which demands critical opinion and awareness raising.

-5 https://notmy.ai/do-you-know-other-projects/ - soon available in Spanish and Portuguese
+&lt;sup>7Ibid. https://notmy.ai/mapping-of-projects/